microsoft/wiql-to-odata-ado-extension/README.md

     - Recursive (tree) Wiql queries are not supported.
     - Macros (such as `@project`, `@me`), are not supported.
 When possible, these values will be replaced with static values. `@today` is supported, but mathematical operations on `@today` such as `@today - 1` are not supported, and will be replaced with a static value.
 - The output query is a best guess, and may require some adjustment to perform exactly as required.
 Please heed the warnings listed below the query text.

+## Building the project

+Just run:

+    npm run build:dev
+    npm run package:dev

+This produces a .vsix file which can be uploaded to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/azuredevops)

+You can also publish it to your own publisher by running:

+    npm run publish:dev

 ## Reporting Security Issues